CAC Certified Coins

 519749654

-Choice $995 New February 25!
-Frosty White with Clean Cheek.
+Choice $995 Frosty White with Clean Cheek.
 An attractive lustrous white coin in a GSA Hard Case with original box and certificate.
 The obverse has a clean cheek for an MS63 coin with luster grazes and light marks on the left field.
 The reverse on its own is at least an MS65.
 Just 296,000 1881-CC dollars were minted.

 Morgan $1 1889CC Morgan 1889-CC